davhofer/start_hack/README.md

 ### 1) Data Preprocessing

 * For each reservation, define sections (between train stations).
-* For each section, define the last bike spot reservation.
+* For each section, define the latest bike spot reservation.
-* The last bike spot reservation will be the target variable.
+* The latest bike spot reservation for each section is the target variable.
 * https://github.com/davhofer/start_hack/blob/master/block_splitter.py

 ### 2) Data Enrichment